 Do you feel overwhelmed trying to optimize for task management?
 Or to create effective communication in your team?
 If yes, you’re not alone.
+Task management is the most difficult part of project management in almost any team.
+Companies go out of business due to mismanagement and it happens all the time.

 - Lack of marketing – Not enough clients